waweruedwin8/alx-backend-python/messaging_app/README.md

 ## 📄 License

-This project is part of the ALX Backend Python curriculum and is intended for educational purposes.
+This project is part of the ALX Backend Python curriculum and is intended for educational purposes -

----

-**Note:** This project demonstrates Kubernetes fundamentals and deployment strategies.
-In production environments, additional considerations for security, monitoring, and infrastructure management would be required.